 QAI runs a three-tier program.
 The Self-Assessment Report (SAR) is the first step of a programme review.
 It is the critical self-analysis of a programme or entity, based on documented evidence and completed by the programme or entity itself prior to the external peer review.

-After a programme/entity has completed their self-assessment process and produced a full SAR that has been reviewed by the Quality Assurance Review Committee (QARC), they will recommend to the Provost to proceed to the next step of the Quality Assurance process: conducting an external peer review.
+After a programme or entity has completed their self-assessment process and produced a full SAR that has been reviewed by the Quality Assurance Review Committee (QARC), they will recommend to the Provost to proceed to the next step of the Quality Assurance process: conducting an external peer review.

-Lastly, within 6 months of submitting the PAR, the entity/programme will prepare a Revised Improvement Plan based on their initial Improvement Plan and the comments made by external peer reviewers.
+Lastly, within 6 months of the Peer Assessment Report (PAR), the programme or entity will prepare a Revised Improvement Plan based on their initial Improvement Plan and the comments made by external peer reviewers.
 It includes best practices and recommendations mentioned by the external peer reviewers, intended outcomes, actions taken or to be taken to achieve them, target date for completion, the responsible party, the supervising party, success indicators and evaluation of impact.